pamidur/aspect-injector/README.md

 - Ability to wrap method around

 ### Known issues ###
 - Cannot inject into assemblies built using new .csproj (typically .NetCore and .NetStandard assemblies).
-Fix - needed adoption of Mono.Cecil 0.10 which is in beta now.
+Fix - needed adoption of Mono.Cecil 0.10 which is in beta now.<sub><sup>I know, it sounds stupid.
+How can csproj relate to compiled binary?
+But the thing is that new csproj produces new type of pdb which can't be read by Mono.Cecil at the moment.</sup></sub>

 ### Concept ###